ambj/MuPeXI/README.md

                                 to all (.mupexi, .log, .fasta) unless specified by -o or -L.
         -L, --log-file          Logfile name.                                       <VCF-file>.log
+        -m, --mismatch-number   Maximum number of mismatches to search for in       4 normal peptide match.

         Other options (these do not take values)
         -f, --make-fasta        Create FASTA file with long peptides
-                                - mutation in the middle -c, --config-file       Path to the config.ini file                         current directory -t, --keep-temp         Retain all temporary files -m, --mismatch-only     Print only mismatches in normal peptide sequence and otherwise use dots (...AA.....)
+                                - mutation in the middle -c, --config-file       Path to the config.ini file                         current directory -t, --keep-temp         Retain all temporary files -M, --mismatch-only     Print only mismatches in normal peptide sequence and otherwise use dots (...AA.....)
         -w, --webface           Run in webserver mode
         -g, --hg19              Perform liftover HG19 to GRCh38.
-                                Requires local GTAK installation with paths
+                                Requires local picard installation with paths
                                 stated in the config file
-        -E, --expression-type   Setting if the expression values in the expression  transcript files are determined on transcript or gene level -h, --help              Print this help information
+        -E, --expression-type   Setting if the expression values in the expression  transcript files are determined on transcript or gene level.
+                                (transcript/gene)
+        -h, --help              Print this help information

         REMEMBER to state references in the config.ini file